erikvorhes/dotcom/src/content/is.md

 In graduate school I became increasingly interested in textual criticism, especially in the transmission of texts and their material contexts.
 Around the same time, I became aware of the work of the [Text Encoding Initiative Consortium](https://tei-c.org) and other work in the production of digital editions of early texts.
 I became increasingly distracted from my scholarly work to play with technology.
 I loved teaching and learning with others, but the grind of the rest of the degree got to me.
 And so when I realized that I was unlikely to finish --- let alone start --- a dissertation, and even if I did, I was unlikely to beat out 300+ other candidates for the frighteningly few tenure-track positions that were out there, I decided a career transition was in order.

 These days I spend most of my time in a text editor and writing code, currently for [Netflix](https://www.netflix.com).
+I'm passionate about accessibility and inclusive design.

-When I'm not working, you'll find me with my family, hiking, climbing, cross-country skiing, and reading.
+When I'm not working, you'll find me with my family, hiking, climbing, cross-country skiing, baking, and reading.
 I enjoy soccer a lot, too --- [Minnesota Aurora](https://mnaurora.com) (I'm a community owner!), [Minnesota United](https://www.mnufc.com), and [Werder Bremen](https://werder.de) are my teams.
 I'm also probably too online.

 ## Elsewhere